Species Name: Phalaenopsis lowii

 Phalaenopsis lowii Care

 Most growers have reported difficulties growing this plant and it’s considered to be finicky.
 This is especially true if the plant is allowed to go deciduous.
 It’s recommended not to dry out the plant even during the winter.
+My phal lowii did not produce any leaves from the beginning of flower spike creation (around September) through till the end of February.
+Roots did continue to grow throughout the winter and leaves began growing in March.
 I have a suspicion, given it’s regional distribution and lythophitic habitat, that this plant does not like very hot conditions that some sites claim it requires.

 Here are my notes on culture from my own experience:

 Plants spike after the growth period.
 Leaves are no longer produced and root growth slows or stops.
 For me, spikes emerge end of Summer (August 2nd) and take 12 weeks to mature and produce flowers—the only other phalaenopsis I own that takes this long to bloom from spike is Phal schilleriana (which also takes 12 weeks).
 The spikes on lowii are exceptionally long, and I suspect the effort of creating flowers are taxing on such a small plant (hence most people have difficulties keeping this species); more than 50% of the flowering biomass goes into spike creation…which is a lot compared to the rest of the phalaenopsis species.

 I’ve heard reports that phal lowii is fragrant – despite smelling it at various times of day, I have not experienced any such fragrance.